 One element of our growth strategy depends on our ability to develop and market new products that meet our standards for quality and appeal to consumer preferences.
 The success of our innovation and product development efforts is affected by our ability to anticipate changes in consumer preferences, the technical capability of our innovation staff in developing and testing product prototypes, our ability to comply with applicable governmental regulations, and the success of our management and sales and marketing teams in introducing and marketing new products.
 There can be no assurance that we will successfully develop and market new products that appeal to consumers.
-For example, in January 2022, we decided to discontinue our convenient breakfast offerings to focus on product categories that are core to our operations.
+For example, in January 2022, we decided to discontinue our convenient breakfast offerings due primarily to financial performance, supply chain complexities and product shelf-life limitations.
 Any failure to successfully develop, market and launch future products may lead to decreased growth, sales and profitability.